moralsh/PopularMovies2/README.md

-# PopularMovies
+# PopularMovies stage II
-Udacity's firs project in Android Developers fast track
+Udacity's second project in Android Developers fast track

 You must place a valid API KEY from TheMovieDB (https://www.themoviedb.org) in orther for this project to work, you should edit gradle.properties and add a propertie named MyTheMovieDBApiKey with the value of the api key.